BogdiB/BogdysEstateManager/README.md

 # BE
-A data management app made for a university project.\n Made in Python with Tkinter (GUI) and SQLite (database).
+A data management app made for a university project.
+Made in Python with Tkinter (GUI) and SQLite (database).